 Therefore, when troubles were brewing, and interest rates were in question, traders begin converting back to their lower-yielding currencies forcing a high-yield currency sell-off.
 They want to be “risk off.”

-As of 2021, over the last 15 years or so, the JPY and CHF have been the risk-off currencies.
+As of 2024, over the last 20 years or so, the JPY and CHF have been the risk-off currencies.
 People tend to flood to them in times of panic.
-The CHF is a very stable country, which is also why people flood back to it.
+The CHF is a stable country, which is also why people flood back to it.
 But it is not used as often in carry trades because people generally don’t like betting against it.
 But if one does develop, I am very happy to trade it, especially when it unwinds and money floods back into the CHF.

 The USD can be either a risk-on or risk-off currency.
 It depends a bit on where interest rates are and where they are going, and same with the EUR.